Kinco window channel balance

 We will be using the S770-29 but with a 62-105 hook attached to the end of the cord instead of the clip it usually comes with.
 That's what makes it custom.
 Can you just confirm that this assemblage looks right to you?

-A quick learner from Jacksonville, Fl says:
+Quick Learner from Jacksonville, Fl

 Tom,